cirossmonteiro/polynomiography/README.md

 4 - Reset: reset all fields to default values.

+*ERROR CODES
+Bad input:
+1 - invalid input for the parameter m;
+2 - invalid input for the parameter n;
+3 - invalid input for the parameter step;
+4 - invalid input for the parameter xmin;
+5 - invalid input for the parameter xmax;
+6 - invalid input for the parameter ymin;
+7 - invalid input for the parameter ymax;
+8 - invalid input for the roots entry box;
+9 - invalid input for the coefficients entry box;
+10 - value of parameter m is less than 2;
+11 - value of parameter 0 is less than 1.

 *ISSUES
 -Plotting the basins of attraction may take several minutes if the value of 'step' parameter is too small.